 What are Internal Controls?

 Internal control is defined as a process affected by the university and its governing board, its administration, faculty and staff, designed to help the university accomplish its goals and objectives.
-Internal controls provide reasonable assurance regarding the achievement of the goals in the following catagories -
+Internal controls provide reasonable assurance regarding the achievement of the goals in the following categories -

 - Compliance with applicable laws and regulations.